-- The ratio of total income received by the 20 % of the population with the highest income to that received by the 20 % of the population with the lowest income, has shown a downward trend since 2018 reaching 5,23 in 2020, lower than at the beginning of the economic crisis (2010). - In 2018 the income share of the bottom 40% of the population exceeded the rate of 2010 (19,8%) and remains above 20%. - First-instance decisions to asylum applications have, lately, been significantly accelerated in order to handle the backlog and rose from 876 in the first 5 years (2011-16) to 9.771 between 2017-2020.
+- The ratio of total income received by the 20 % of the population with the highest income to that received by the 20 % of the population with the lowest income, has shown a downward trend since 2018 reaching 5.23 in 2020, lower than at the beginning of the economic crisis (2010). - In 2018, the income share of the bottom 40% of the population exceeded the rate of 2010 (19.8%) and remains above 20%. - First-instance decisions to asylum applications have, lately, been significantly accelerated in order to handle the backlog and rose from 876 in the first 5 years (2011-16) to 9,771 between 2017-2020.
 There are still pending cases, which tend to be gradually covered unless there is significant increase in incoming applications.

 With a view to reducing inequality, Greece adopts policies and measures to enhance the capacity of its social state to promote social inclusion.
-As regards disability, a lack of policies on independent living, employability and early childhood intervention calls for action in order to solve accessibility and infrastructure problems for the physically impaired, to avoid institutionalization, delays in service delivery, bureaucracy and complex procedures, to shape attitudes, to overcome stereotypes and barriers towards inclusiveness and to advance independent living.
-Another challenging field is child protection and development where disparities in quality and quantity of nursery care services, belated diagnosis of learning disorders and a heavy and obsolete institutional care undermine children's rights and prospects, making it a top priority for the country.
+As regards disability, a chronic lack of policies on independent living, employability and early childhood intervention is now being addressed aiming to solve accessibility and infrastructure problems for the physically impaired, to avoid institutionalization, delays in service delivery, bureaucracy and complex procedures, to shape attitudes, to overcome stereotypes and barriers towards inclusiveness and to advance independent living.
+Another challenging field and a top priority for Greece is child protection and development where long-standing disparities in quality and quantity of nursery care services, belated diagnosis of learning disorders and a heavy and obsolete institutional care have until recently been unfavourable to children's rights and prospects.
 In addition, regarding Roma, Greece focuses on tackling their multi-level social exclusion and discrimination and promote coexistence and participation.
-The measures focus in the limited access to education, employment and health care, the poor living conditions and discrimination.
+The measures focus on improving their access to education, employment and health care, as well as tackling poor living conditions and discrimination.
 Regarding the relatively low diversity awareness, Greece seeks to promote diversity within organizations and eliminate gender, ethnicity and sexual orientation inequalities, especially in the job market.
 This is deemed necessary, together with active inclusion policies where needed, particularly as the country has been receiving successive waves of mass immigration for almost a decade, developing a risk to expand the poor and socially excluded strata in pandemic-affected conditions.